Insider Buying: CEO Neil Henne - GuruFocus.com

 About Hennessy Advisors Inc

-Hennessy Advisors Inc is an investment management company that provides investment advisory services and manages a range of mutual funds.
-The company focuses on delivering superior investment performance through a disciplined and consistent approach to investing.
-With a team of experienced professionals, Hennessy Advisors Inc aims to provide investors with long-term growth and income opportunities.
+Hennessy Advisors Inc is an investment management company that focuses on managing, servicing, and marketing a range of mutual funds and investment products.
+The company's primary goal is to provide long-term growth and capital appreciation for its clients through a disciplined and consistent investment approach.
+Hennessy Advisors Inc is headquartered in Novato, California, and is traded on the NASDAQ under the ticker symbol HNNA.

-Over the past year, Neil Hennessy has purchased a total of 19,500 shares and has not sold any shares.
-This indicates a strong commitment to the company and a positive outlook on its future performance.
-In the same period, there have been 2 insider buys and 3 insider sells for Hennessy Advisors Inc. This mixed insider activity suggests that while some insiders are confident in the company's prospects, others may be taking profits or reducing their exposure.
+Over the past year, there have been a total of 2 insider buys and 3 insider sells for Hennessy Advisors Inc. This indicates a mixed sentiment among insiders, with some showing confidence in the company's prospects through their purchases, while others have chosen to sell their shares.

 Stock Price and Valuation

-On the day of Neil Hennessy's recent purchase, shares of Hennessy Advisors Inc were trading at $6.85 apiece, giving the stock a market cap of $51.291 million.
-The price-earnings ratio is 10.26, which is lower than the industry median of 12.97 and lower than the company's historical median price-earnings ratio.
-This suggests that the stock may be undervalued compared to its peers and its own historical valuation.
+On the day of Neil Hennessy's recent purchase, shares of Hennessy Advisors Inc were trading at $6.85 apiece, giving the stock a market capitalization of $53.109 million.
+The price-earnings ratio of 10.62 is lower than the industry median of 12.81 but higher than the company's historical median price-earnings ratio.

 Conclusion